ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

     * Adjusted scaling food camp supplies to x1.05 in Act 1 (+5%); x1.25 in Act 2 (25%); and x1.15 in Act 3 (15%).
     * Supernatural camp members (Aylin, Withers) never increase the cost of long rests.
 Asterion has a very minimal impact.
 Pets and children contribute less than a full person, and hirelings contribute very little.
     * Reduced the intensity of HUNTED - DYNAMIC AMBUSHES slightly.
 Changed some settings to interact with Sit This One Out better.
+    * Increased the agro range to 10m to improve the chances of overlapping extra encounter mods actually pretending to work together.
 54. Added Mazzle Group Climbing.
 No more waiting one at a time to climb stuff.
 55. Added More Camp Idles for Karlach and Shadowheart.
 56. Official release of Paragon!